+This weekend was stressful and emotional, as well as coming down with the obligatory back-to-school cold.
 I finally plucked up the courage to attend a first aid course and it’s taken me some time to process what I learnt, and … Continue reading

 Picking up from my post on CPR (CPR – do you know how?), where I described the distress of Abi’s collapse, I thought I’d try to describe the panic I experienced during Abi’s transition to A&E, and how that changed to a numb acceptance that helped me deal with the hours of waiting that followed.
 While this is incredibly hard to recount, it is also interesting for me to examine how I felt at various stages.